sodiumlb/pivic-hardware/README.md

 [Firmware](https://github.com/sodiumlb/ocula-pivic-firmware)

 ## Important notes
+**JLC production batches on Rev 1.2 are showing significant failure rates related to poor soldering of DFN-6 packages U5,U6,U7 and U8.
+New batches are not recommended while production issues are sorted out.**

 PIVIC hardware has been designed for low cost assembled production.
 It is not recommended to attempt manual assembly of anything other than through-hole components (headers, connectors).

 One complete PIVIC set conists of